Metallurgy: History

 The earliest metal employed by humans appears to be gold, which can be found "native".
 Small amounts of natural gold, dating to the late Paleolithic period, 40,000 BCE, have been found in Spanish caves.
 Silver, copper, tin and meteoric iron can also be found in native form, allowing a limited amount of metalworking in early cultures.
-Early cold metallurgy, using native copper not melted from mineral has been documented at sites in Anatolia and at the site of Tell Maghzaliyah in Iraq, dating from the 7th~6th millennia BCE.
+Early cold metallurgy, using native copper that was not smelted from ore has been documented at sites in Anatolia and at the site of Tell Maghzaliyah in Iraq, dating from the 7th~6th millennia BCE.